cyph3rryx/Writeups/PicoCTF/More Cookies.md

 ```

 6. After running this script we will get our Flag in the output.

-7. What this script does is that it gets the cookies info from the provided site, decode the cookie to base64 and then uses the concept of CBC to flip the IV bit and loop it.
+Note: What this script does is that it gets the cookies info from the provided site, decode the cookie to base64 and then uses the concept of CBC to flip the IV bit and loop it.